adrybakov/rad-tools/docs/source/user-guide/module/exchange/index.rst

 :math:`i`, which is located in :math:`(0, 0, 0)` unit cell and :py:class:`.Atom` :math:`j`,
 which is located in :math:`(i, j, k)` unit cell and corresponding exchange parameters.

-The notation of the exchange Hamiltonian is an important issue, since without clear notation exchange parameters does not make much sense. :py:class:`.SpinHamiltonian` can support any notation out of the most common ones.
-Detailed description of the notation is given in correspondent section: :ref:`guide_exchange_notation`.
+The notation of the spin Hamiltonian is an important issue, since without clear notation exchange parameters does not make much sense. :py:class:`.SpinHamiltonian` can support any notation out of the most common ones.
+Detailed description of the notation is given in correspondent section: :ref:`guide_spinham_notation`.
 We encourage you to read it once with full attention.

-The main building block of the exchange Hamiltonian is exchange parameter (:math:`\boldsymbol{J}`).
+The main building block of the spin Hamiltonian is exchange parameter (:math:`\boldsymbol{J}`).
 It is implemented in a separate class :py:class:`.ExchangeParameter`.
 For the guide on exchange parameter see: